Services

 Restate Server

 The Restate Server is written in Rust, to be self-contained and resource-efficient.
-It has an event-driven foundation.
-You can put it in the hot, latency-sensitive paths of your applications.
+It has an event-driven foundation to suit low-latency requirements.

 The Restate Server runs as a single binary with zero dependencies.
 It runs with low operational overhead on any platform, also locally.
-To deploy the Restate Server, have a look at these deployment guides:
+You can run the Restate Server in a highly-available configuration, with multiple instances behind a load balancer.